1. Start Microsoft® Excel® first.

 3. From Visual Basic editor, choose menu Tools ===> References.
 It will popup a dialog.
 Click Browse button and choose cruflbcs.dll from your working folder.

-If you don't find barcodesoft.bas, please download it from code39.
+If you don't find barcodesoft.bas, please download it from QRCode.

-5. Close Visual Basic editor and go back to your spreadsheet.
-Now, you can use one of the following macros to encode data: Code39, Code39Mod43.
-When you have lots of data to process, you can just copy and paste the macro to the whole column and all data will be encoded in seconds.
+5. Close Visual Basic and go back to your spreadsheet.
+Now, you can use the following macro to encode data: qrcode.
+When you have lots of data to process, you can just copy and paste the QRCode macro to the whole column / row of data.
+All your QRCode will be ready immediately.

 Please use cell reference to replace xxx in the formulas as shown below.